phuchoang2603/sis-arxiv-vad-papers/content/papers/3552_Ex_VAD_Explainable_Fine_g/index.md

 categories:
 - Hybrid
 github_link:
-description: The paper introduces Ex-VAD, a comprehensive framework for fine-grained and explainable video anomaly detection that leverages visual-language models (VLMs) and large language models (LLMs).
+summary: The paper introduces Ex-VAD, a comprehensive framework for fine-grained and explainable video anomaly detection that leverages visual-language models (VLMs) and large language models (LLMs).
 It features modules for generating anomaly explanations, fusing multimodal features for